Well-posedness and spectral properties of heat and wave equations with non-local conditions: Well-posedness results

 The distribution $-u''$ cannot agree with $Au$ since

 and elementary calculations confirm that

 \end{rem}

-{ \begin{cor} The operator $A_{Y,K}$ generates an analytic semigroup $(e^{-tA_{Y,K}})_{t\ge 0}$ of angle $\frac{\pi}{2}$ on $H_Y$ and also a cosine operator function with phase space $V_Y\times H_Y$.
+\begin{cor} The operator $A_{Y,K}$ generates an analytic semigroup $(e^{-tA_{Y,K}})_{t\ge 0}$ of angle $\frac{\pi}{2}$ on $H_Y$ and also a cosine operator function with phase space $V_Y\times H_Y$.
 It is contractive (resp., exponentially stable) if both eigenvalues of $K$ have positive (resp., strictly positive) real part.
-Finally $A_{Y,K}$ is self-adjoint and semi-bounded if $K$ is hermitian. \end{cor} Because the embedding of $H^1(0,1)$ in $L^2(0,1)$ is a trace class operator (cf.~\cite{Mau61}), all these semigroups are \emph{immediately of trace class}, i.e., $e^{-tA_{Y,K}}$ is of trace class for all $t>0$. \begin{proof} The form $a_K$ is bounded, $H_Y$-elliptic, and satisfies the Crouzeix estimate.
+Finally $A_{Y,K}$ is self-adjoint and semi-bounded if $K$ is hermitian. \end{cor} Because the embedding of $H^1(0,1)$ in $L^2(0,1)$ is a Hilbert--Schmidt operator (cf.~\cite[Satz~4]{Mau61}) and each $e^{-tA_{Y,K}}$ maps $L^2(0,1)$ into $H^1(0,1)$, each such operator is Hilbert--Schmidt.
+Recall that the composition of Hilbert--Schmidt operators is of trace class.
+Due to the semigroup law we hence conclude that $e^{-2tA_{Y,K}}$} is of trace class for all $t>0$: One says that $\left(e^{-tA_{Y,K}}\right)_{t\ge 0}$ is \emph{immediately of trace class}, or sometimes that it is a \emph{Gibbs semigroup}. \begin{proof} The form $a_K$ is bounded, $H_Y$-elliptic, and satisfies the Crouzeix estimate.
 It is coercive (resp., accretive) if both eigenvalues of $K$ have strictly positive (resp., positive) real part.
-Hence, it follows directly from~\cite[Thm.~5]{Cro04} that $A_{Y,K}$ generates a cosine operator function with associated phase space $V_Y\times H_Y$ and hence an analytic semigroup of angle $\frac{\pi}{2}$ by~\cite[Thm.~3.14.17]{AreBatHie01}. \end{proof} }
+Hence, it follows directly from~\cite[Thm.~5]{Cro04} that $A_{Y,K}$ generates a cosine operator function with associated phase space $V_Y\times H_Y$ and hence an analytic semigroup of angle $\frac{\pi}{2}$ by~\cite[Thm.~3.14.17]{AreBatHie01}. \end{proof}

 It is known that if a bounded elliptic form is symmetric, then the associated operator is similar to its own part in the form domain, cf.~\cite[\S~5.5.2]{Are04}.
 Furthermore, the operator associated with a form generates \emph{three} semigroups, cf.~\cite[Chapter 1]{Ouh05}: one on the given Hilbert space, one on the form domain and one on the dual of the form domain (using the given Hilbert space as the pivot space).
 Hence we obtain the following result concerning well-posedness in a more standard $L^2$-context.